 Latin America & Caribbean consultants

-Belinda Florez is Manager of microfinance initiatives and operations of the Center for Innovation in Shelter in Finance in Latin America and the Caribbean.
+Belinda Florez is the Associate Director of the Center for Innovation in Shelter in Finance in Latin America and the Caribbean.
 As part of her role, she has been responsible for the establishment and administration of more than 15 alliances with MFIs in Latin America, including FINANCIERA EDYFICAR and CREDIVISION (Peru); FDL (Nicaragua); ADOPEM, and ADEMI in the Dominican Republic, CRECER (Bolivia).
 She has also led the design and implementation of housing finance products for several financial institutions in the region, and has trained microfinance practitioners on housing microfinance product development.

 She brings with her more than 22 years of experience in the institutional development and microfinance sector.
 She worked with Opportunity International Network (OI) providing consultancy for institutional restructuring processes of some OI partners in LAC.
 In addition, she worked at World Vision in Colombia, where she took different positions of responsibility such as accountant and financial manager for their national operations.